Anisotropic dark energy stars: Introduction

 The paper is organized as follows: in section \ref{sec2} the Einstein equations and the notation are introduced.
 The $\Lambda$-TOV anisotropic equations are derived.
 In section \ref{EOS} the equation of state for the matter and dark energy are given.
-In this section, the surface tension is obtained as a function of the anisotropy.
+In this section, a surface tension at the shell is obtained as function of the anisotropy.
 The junction and boundary conditions for the $\Lambda$-TOV equations are discussed.
 In section \ref{numeric}, the numerical algorithm is explained.
 In section \ref{disc}, the results are discussed.
 The paper ends in section \ref{remarks} with some final remarks.